 The overall financial position of the Trust, accounting for all the schools in the Trust, is positive with costs kept within income.
-This was despite the challenges presented by the pandemic including some unavoidable cost pressures.
-Budgets are set to maintain this situation.
+This was despite the challenges presented by the pandemic including some unavoidable cost pressures and the measures needed to address the educational impact of the pandemic on many pupils.
+Budgets were set to maintain this situation although significant recent cost pressures, as faced by all schools nationally, have now considerably challenged this moving forward.
 A Trust level reserve across all schools in the Trust has been established and maintained in line with the Trust's Reserve Policy at the upper end of the range of 3% to 5% of total income.
 This has strengthened the financial sustainability of all schools in the Trust.
-It implies there is a significant reserve available for the schools, for example to be used as needed to support the running of schools in a pandemic.
+It implies there is a significant reserve available for the schools, for example to be used as needed to support the running of schools when major unanticipated additional costs are faced.

-Ofsted grades for the 11 schools in the Trust as of 31 August 2021 were as follows:
+Ofsted grades for the 11 schools in the Trust as of 31 August 2022 were as follows: